See where our journey started in 1955

 Since 1955, the Thomas J. Long School of Pharmacy has been training health care professionals who are problem-solvers, innovators and leaders.
 The School was shaped into what it is today by the hard work, dedication and support of its charismatic faculty, staff, students, alumni and friends.
-Throughout our history, individualized, faculty-led experiential learning programs, combined with the support of a powerful alumni network, have led to student success.
+Our history, individualized faculty-led experiential learning programs and the combined support of a powerful alumni network continue to lead student success.

-President Robert E. Burns ’31, PhD, established a precedent for innovation at Pacific.
-This spirit of risk-taking led him to establishing the third pharmacy school in California.
+President Robert E. Burns ’31, PhD set a precedent for innovation at Pacific.
+This spirit of risk-taking led him to establish the third pharmacy school in California.
 To make this daring dream into a reality required the leadership of a visionary dean who could see past the bare light bulbs and limited space of Weber Hall.
-President Burns recruited Ivan W. Rowland, PhD, to be the inaugural dean.
+President Burns recruited Ivan W. Rowland, PhD to be the inaugural dean.
 In turn, Dean Rowland gathered a core group of founding faculty.